 My Computer My Way (MCMW) offer guides to using assistive technologies to use websites with a range of devices.

 We know that some parts of our current website are not fully accessible:

-- video content does not have captions or transcripts
+- some video content does not have captions or transcripts

-- websites and documents that are produced by third-party organisations and are linked from Visit the Malverns
+- some websites, documents and videos that are produced by third-party organisations and are linked from Visit the Malverns